libre-informatique/LIBioSymfonyProject/README.md

-LIBioSymfonyProject
+LISem
 ===================

-LIBio is an ERP specialized for seeds producers and craftmen.
+LISem is an ERP specialized for seeds producers and craftmen.
 It uses many libraries developped in generic ways.

-THIS PROJECT IS STILL UNUSABLE, IT'S YET A WORK IN PROGRESS
+THIS PROJECT IS STILL UNUSABLE, IT'S A WORK IN PROGRESS

 Installation
 ------------